LoganDrdaCS/reservation-system-multithreaded-backend-extensions/README.md

 This project extends a prebuilt full-stack application (see [Credits](#credits)) to demonstrate several key back-end development concepts.
 The original system provides core functionality for room reservations, availability viewing, and related features.
 The added functionalities in this project showcase:

 - **Multithreading**: Implementing concurrent processing to handle resource-intensive tasks (e.g., generating welcome messages) without blocking the main application threads.
-- **Back-End Integration**: Creating custom RESTful API endpoints with Spring Boot controllers and services, which handle business logic and interact with the database or external systems.
-These controllers follow REST principles, enabling the front-end to communicate with the back-end via HTTP requests (GET, POST, etc.).
+- **Back-End Integration**: Creating custom RESTful API endpoints with Spring Boot controllers and services, handling business logic and database or external system interactions.
+These controllers follow REST principles, enabling communication between the front-end and back-end via HTTP requests.
-- **Timezone Considerations**: Handling time zone conversions for meeting scheduling, ensuring that the application adjusts to users' local times.
+- **Timezone Considerations**: Handling time zone conversions for meeting scheduling.
-- **Front-End Modifications**: Updating the Angular front-end to support dynamic currency conversions for booking rates based on user preferences.
+- **Front-End Modifications**: Updating the Angular front-end to display booking rates in multiple currencies.

-By implementing these features, this project demonstrates the integration of complex back-end systems, with a modular and clean approach following RESTful principles, while also modifying the front-end to meet specific user requirements.
+This project demonstrates the integration of complex back-end systems using a modular, clean approach that follows RESTful principles, along with front-end modifications to meet specific user requirements.

 The application uses:
 - **Spring Boot** for the back-end